johnkemnetz/azmon-onboarding/README.md

 ### Step 1: Setup policy for greenfield enablement

+[TODO]

 ### Step 2: Run scripts for brownfield enablement

+[TODO]

+## Additional Considerations
+Before using the steps above, we recommend carefully considering the cost and scalability of onboarding.
+Below are some limitations and scale considerations to be aware of.

+### Azure Resource Manager limitations
+[This document](https://docs.microsoft.com/azure/azure-subscription-service-limits#subscription-limits) describes subscription-wide Azure Resource Manager limits.
+Most noteably among these are the subscription limits for *Resource Manager API Reads* and *Resource Manager API Writes*.
+The scripts provided execute both read and write resource manager API calls in your subscriptions, and in larger subscriptions (over 1,200 resources) you may have to run the script, multiple times over the course of a few hours to update all your existing resources.

+### Log Analytics workspace limitations
+[This document](https://docs.microsoft.com/azure/azure-subscription-service-limits#log-analytics-limits) describes workspace limitations for Log Analytics.
+Outside of the Free tier, you should not encounter limits in terms of data ingestion.

+[Note also the regional support for Log Analytics](https://azure.microsoft.com/global-infrastructure/services/).
+While you can route data across regions into Log Analytics, you should consider the [geographic data residency, sovereignty, compliance, and resiliency requirements](https://azure.microsoft.com/global-infrastructure/geographies/).

+### Event Hubs limitations
+There are some [restrictions on the number of event hubs per namespace](https://docs.microsoft.com/azure/azure-subscription-service-limits#event-hubs-limits).
+It is also important to consider the throughput units neeeded and possibly set up [autoscale for Event Hubs throughput units](https://docs.microsoft.com/azure/event-hubs/event-hubs-auto-inflate).
+You can also learn more about [event hubs availability and consistency](https://docs.microsoft.com/azure/event-hubs/event-hubs-availability-and-consistency).

 ## Next Steps
 Once you've done both greenfield and brownfield enablement across your environment, we suggest you get more familiar with the services and functionality that were used above.
 This will help if you ever need to customize, modify, or undo the enablement you did in the previous steps.
 Here are some helpful links for further understanding: